tanitrielle/Hello_world/README.md

 My name is Novikova Tatyana.
 I am a student of NUST "MISiS" in "Applied Mathematics".
-I am not a good coder, but I try to becone better
+I am not a good coder, but I try to become better